 Want to attend Glendon but don’t want to specialize in teaching French?
 Consider Keele’s BEd program in English while completing your degree at Glendon!
 Read here for more information.

-1. Apply to the program through the Ontario Universities’ Application Centre using OUAC code YGJ by mid-January.
+1. Current Ontario High School applicants apply to the program through the Ontario Universities’ Application Centre using OUAC code YGJ by mid-January.

 If you’re a current high school student who is studying outside of Ontario, or have completed your High School diploma but haven’t attended a post-secondary institution, please apply through the OUAC using the 105 application.
 After you apply to a Glendon BA program (i.e. French Studies) and receive a York reference number, please submit the Faculty of Education Direct Entry (Pre Education) Concurrent Non-101-application-form by February 1.
 Please email the B.Ed Recruitment specialist Antoine Ste-Maire at email@example.com for access to the form.